kumina/buckler/README.md

 KIBANA_UPSTREAM - the url where Kibana can be found.
    E.g. `http://localhost:5601` - no trailing slash!

-ES_UPSTREAM - the url where Elastic Search can be found.
+ES_UPSTREAM - the url where Elasticsearch can be found.
    E.g. `http://localhost:9200/` - no trailing slash!

-ES_USERDATA_PREFIX - the Elastic Search index prefix for storing user data.
+ES_USERDATA_PREFIX - the Elasticsearch index prefix for storing user data.
    E.g. `.kibana`

 CONFIG - A dictionary keyed by usernames that have access.
 Each value